 People often value the opportunity to meet others in a similar situation as well as the chance to enquire about further support available.
 Tea Junctions are held once a month at the Hospice and loved ones are invited within three months of bereavement.

-Please contact the Counselling and Support Service to find out about our services.
+Please contact the Counselling and Support Service to find out about all of our services.

 Your first appointment will be an opportunity to meet with a counsellor and discuss your situation in confidence.
 If you then decide that counselling may be helpful, arrangements will be made for you to meet with a counsellor on a weekly basis for an agreed number of sessions.
 To book an introductory appointment, ring the Counselling and Support Service on 01892 820 554 or email firstname.lastname@example.org.

 It can be challenging talking to children and young people, especially when the subject is terminal illness or bereavement.
 You may feel anxious or uneasy in discussing these subjects and it is easy to put off the conversation.